0Hughman0/bonfig/docs/source/quickstart.rst

 ...
 A = store.Field('a value')
 ...
 B = store.Field(10, name='Berty')

-We create a Bonfig by declaring a class that inherits from the baseclass `Bonfig`.
+We create a Bonfig by declaring a class that inherits from the baseclass :py:class:`.Bonfig`.

-Then we say we want to store configuration values in an attribute called `store`.
+Then we say we want to store configuration values in an attribute called `store` by assigning a :py:class:`.Store` to its value.

 Following from that we create Fields `A` and `B` whose values we'll store in our `store`, and we set `B`'s name to `'Berty'`.